-Scalable Interactive Model of and Off-World Community
+Scalable Interactive Model of an Off-World Community

 Sound simple?
 Science fiction has made it look far too easy with airlocks that never require decompression, food materializing out of thin air, and terraforming in a matter of hours, not thousands of years.
 In the real cosmos, living off-world is far more challenging.
-Finding a balance of machines, plants, algae, and humans is a complex endeavor.
+Finding a balance of machines, plants, and humans is a complex endeavor.
 The slightest incongruity in waste management, power production, or CO2 scrubbing can result in catastrophic failure and abandonment of the habitat, or worse.

 Perhaps you will find the answers …